Pioreactor/docs.pioreactor/experiments/02-Secondary level education/salt-stress-on-yeast.md

 |4.5%|0.29|17 hours|
 |6%|0.22|24 hours|

 The highest growth was recorded in the vial at 0% salt w/v (no salt stress), at approximately **0.78 h⁻¹**.
-The phases of growth (lag, log phase) occured quickly and the stationary phase was reached in the smallest time frame of about **8 hours**.
+The phases of growth (lag, log phase) occurred quickly and the stationary phase was reached in the smallest time frame of about **8 hours**.

 As the salt percentage increased, the peak growth rate decreased and the time to reach the stationary phase was extended.
 These time increases are non-linear; between 0% and 1.5% salt, the stationary phase was reached within an increment of half an hour &#151 however 4.5% and 6% salt had a large increment of 7 hours (from 17 to 24 hours).